BMA5001 - Managerial Economics

-This course studies the evolution of the Asia-Pacific business environment in the context of industrialisation and modernisation.
-It presents the patterns of economic development and political and social change, while emphasising the economic, political and social institutions of the region.
+This course studies the evolution of the Asia-Pacific business environment in the context of industrialization and modernization.
+It presents the patterns of economic development and political and social change, while emphasizing the economic, political and social institutions of the region.

 The course begins with the principles of international trade, foreign direct investment, and exchange rates.
 It then examines how institutions such as the State and markets interact to shape optimal corporate strategy.

-The course then proceeds to thematic country studies, which emphasise the development and evolution of economic, social, and political institutions in the context of particular Asia-Pacific countries.
+The course then proceeds to thematic country studies, which emphasize the development and evolution of economic, social, and political institutions in the context of particular Asia-Pacific countries.

 The aim of this course is to help students develop a strong conceptual foundation for managing technological innovation.
 It introduces concepts and frameworks for analysing how firms can create, commercialise and capture value from technology based products and services.